huanglab-research/Mesoscale-Eddy-Dataset/README.md

 | Area-3    | 23°-34°N, 117°-131°E  | 2016.8.19-2022.2.9    |
 | Area-4    | 19°-51°N, 47°-79°W    | 2017.12.16-2023.6.7   |

-The instance sizes for these datasets are presented in the table below.
+Each region in the dataset contains **2,000** images in total.
+Among them, the first **1,635** images are allocated to the training set, and the remaining **365** images are used as the test set.
+The instance sizes of the datasets are summarized in the table below.

 | Ocean     | Train          |            | Test           |            | Total          |            |
 | ---       | ---            | ---        | ---            | ---        | ---            | ---        |